godwars2/godwars2.github.io/guides/epics.md

 Material   | Platinum with 50% durability.
 Techniques | 4 (0 mounted, 0 style-specific and 1 behind the scenes).
 Special    | This item is classified as heavy armour.
-Bonus      | Wing attacks inflict dual cut damage (or a cut burst).we'
+Bonus      | Wing attacks inflict dual cut damage (or a cut burst).

 #### Possible Enhancements